TheSinding/randomly-nice-api/README.md

 The world of the internet, can sometimes be a grim place, and very negative.

-This a project to combat that "trend".
+This project aims to combat that "trend".

+Also just doing it for fuun <3

 ## Getting Started